saikrishna197/DSInterviewPrep/sql_queries.md

 It is important to note that aggregate functions only work on numerical columns and will not work on text columns.

+A JOIN operation in SQL combines rows from two or more tables based on a related column between them.
+This allows you to query data from multiple tables as if they were a single table.

+There are several types of JOINs:

+INNER JOIN: returns only the rows that have matching values in both tables.
+Example:
+SELECT employees.first_name, employees.last_name, departments.name
+FROM employees
+INNER JOIN departments ON employees.department_id = departments.id;

+LEFT JOIN (or LEFT OUTER JOIN): returns all rows from the left table, and any matching rows from the right table.
+If there is no match, NULL values will be returned for right table's columns.
+Example:
+SELECT employees.first_name, employees.last_name, departments.name
+FROM employees
+LEFT JOIN departments ON employees.department_id = departments.id;

+RIGHT JOIN (or RIGHT OUTER JOIN): returns all rows from the right table, and any matching rows from the left table.
+If there is no match, NULL values will be returned for left table's columns.
+Example:
+SELECT employees.first_name, employees.last_name, departments.name
+FROM employees
+RIGHT JOIN departments ON employees.department_id = departments.id;

+FULL JOIN (or FULL OUTER JOIN): returns all rows from both tables, and any matching rows will be combined into a single row.
+If there is no match, NULL values will be returned for the non-matching columns.
+Example:
+SELECT employees.first_name, employees.last_name, departments.name
+FROM employees
+FULL JOIN departments ON employees.department_id = departments.id;

+CROSS JOIN: returns the Cartesian product of the two tables, which is every possible combination of rows from the two tables.
+Example:
+SELECT employees.first_name, departments.name
+FROM employees
+CROSS JOIN departments;

+It is important to note that when using joins, you should always include a condition in the ON clause to specify how the tables are related, otherwise you'll get cartesian product of the two tables.